Actindo-AG/Documentation/ActindoWorkFlow/Overview/02_WorkflowProcessElements.md

   Use this field to define the data type to be used in the place.
 If necessary, click the ![Delete](/Assets/Icons/Cross02.png "[Delete]") (Delete) button to display the whole list of available data types.
 Enter a search text for the desired data type.
 The list of actions is filtered for your search text as you type.
 Select the ![Radio button](/Assets/Icons/Radiobutton.png "[Radio button]") (Radio button) corresponding to the appropriate option.

 ## Actions

 ![Action](/Assets/Screenshots/ActindoWorkFlow/Workflows/AddAction.png "[Action]")

-Actions are the individual activities being executed in the workflow and are represented by a rectangle.
-Actions serve as building blocks, which are chained together through places, to configure a workflow.
+Actions, or process actions, are the individual activities being executed in the workflow process and are represented by a rectangle.

-All actions contain a certain, predefined number of input and output ports, at least 1 of each, which can be mandatory or optional.
-For detailed information about the types of input/output ports, see [Input and output ports](#input-and-output-ports).
-For an action to be executable, all connected inputs and outputs, mandatory or optional, must be fed with data.

-The actions available to create workflows depend on the modules installed in the system.
-Every API end point of the modules automatically becomes available as an action and can be used in any workflow.
-However, you can also build your own actions independent from the API.

-It must be distinguished between a workflow action and a process action.
-A workflow action acts as a building block to create a workflow to model a company process, whereas a process action is the actual execution of the configured workflow action.
+A process action is the actual execution of a configured transition.
 As such, a process action can be successful or faulty depending on its execution.
 If an error occurs, a process action can be retried if the underlying cause has been fixed, which results in a re-execution of the process action.
 If multiple tokens move through the workflow, every token is processed in its own process action.
-As a result, any workflow action can be associated with multiple process actions, depending of the number of tokens running through it.
+As a result, any transition can be associated with multiple process actions, depending of the number of tokens running through it.

 When adding a new action, places for mandatory input ports are automatically inserted, whereas optional input ports are displayed with a ![Add](/Assets/Icons/Plus01.png "[Add]") (Add) button.